AlanFord/Getting-to-more-blinkies/esp8266/README.md

 This program is going to be really simple - primarily a stripped-down version of one of the sample programs.
 So why do it?
 The primary purpose is to capture all of the details associated with just getting the Arduino IDE to talk to the board.
 I'm using a NODEMCU generic knockoff.
-As such, on my Mac I needed to
+As such, on my Mac I needed to:
-* Install the latest Silicon Labs USB-USART driver - see https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers
+1. Install the latest Silicon Labs USB-USART driver - see https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers
-* If you have installed an old kext to handle usb-to-serial communications (needed on older OSX), delete it with the command: sudo rm -rf /Library/Extensions/usbserial.kext
+2. If you have installed an old kext to handle usb-to-serial communications (needed on older OSX), delete it with the command: sudo rm -rf /Library/Extensions/usbserial.kext
-* Add the ESP8266 board to the Arduino IDE following the instructions at https://randomnerdtutorials.com/esp8266-web-server/
+3. Add the ESP8266 board to the Arduino IDE following the instructions at https://randomnerdtutorials.com/esp8266-web-server/
-* For my board, the following was really important.
+4. For my board, the following was really important.
-- Tools > Board > NodeMCU 1.0 (ESP-12E Module)
+  * Tools > Board > NodeMCU 1.0 (ESP-12E Module)
-- Tools > Flash Size > 4M (3M SPIFFS)
+  * Tools > Flash Size > 4M (3M SPIFFS)
-- Tools > CPU Frequency > 80 Mhz
+  * Tools > CPU Frequency > 80 Mhz
-- Tools > Upload Speed > 921600
+  * Tools > Upload Speed > 921600
-- Tools > Port > /dev/cu.SLAB_USBtoUART
+  * Tools > Port > /dev/cu.SLAB_USBtoUART
-* Compile the program and start Blinking!
+5. Compile the program and start Blinking!

 ## Manual
 This program is going to be more complicated - I want to demonstrate a web server that presents a